 The Indian constitution is the lengthiest written constitution.
 It contains 450 articles, 24 parts and 12 schedules along with the Preamble.
-The constitution comprises of provisional Judiciary, Election Commission, Public Service Commission, to name a few.
+The constitution comprises of provisional Judiciary, Election Commission, and Public Service Commission, to name a few.
 In government exams, several categories under the Indian constitution are covered along with issues including SC/ST/OBC categories along with their solutions are framed.
 Part 16 and Schedule 5 and 6 deal with these areas.
-The provisions regarding the administration of the states are also included in the constitution.
+The provisions regarding the administration of the states are also included in the Constitution.

 Fundamental rights were constituted for the development of the individual as well as society.
-It limits the exercise of executive and arbitrary laws of the legislature on an individual and are justiciable in nature.
+It limits the exercise of executive and arbitrary laws of the legislature on an individual and is justiciable in nature.
 Six fundamental rights of every Indian citizen are as follows:

 - Right to equality

 - Right to constitutional remedies